jdecaron/c19coalition/_organizations/tulip.md

 ---
 layout: organization
 name: Tulip
-description: Tulip's enterprise scale manufacturing software platform has been adapted for distribution of PPE from suppliers to caregivers on the front lines.
-[PPE Logistics](https://ppelogistics.org) by Tulip is now being made available free to aid in the fight against the coronavirus epidemic.
-  Manufacturers of PPE, from grassroots organizations and healthcare providers, stand to benefit greatly from utilization of this system.
-Adopters immediately realize huge improvements to their operations from this end to end logistics chain management capability.
+description: Tulip’s enterprise scale manufacturing software platform has been adapted for distribution of PPE from suppliers to caregivers on the front lines.[PPE Logistics](https://ppelogistics.org/) by Tulip is now being made available free to aid manufacturers of PPE, from grassroots organizations to healthcare providers, with their operations from end to end.
 type:
   - other
 structure: corporate